 If the spirit of the wolf is to return to this land, then we’d best be prepared!

 What You Can Expect

-This course will teach some technical tracking and field-craft skills, and put us on the trail of existing wildlife.
-It will also ask deeper questions about what it takes to both rewild our countryside, and no less importantly, what rewilding means for ourselves in our bodies, minds, and hearts and what it means for the stories we tell our children.
+This course will teach some technical tracking and field-craft skills and put us on the trail of creatures that do exist in this land.
+It will ask deeper questions about what it takes to both rewild our countryside, and what it means for ourselves, for our bodies, minds, and hearts and what it means for the stories we tell our children.

 In this course, you will gain the skills to start, or to continue, exploring the vast world of wildlife tracking and how it offers a window into the happenings of the world around us.

 Marcus Reynerson from the Wilderness Awareness School in America

 Marcus’s earliest memories include hunting and fishing in the muggy marshes and pine forests of south Louisiana and the gulf coast of south Texas.
 Thanks to a childhood of time spent outdoors, Marcus got an early start working in the environmental education field earning a degree in Environmental Studies from Miami University in 2002.
 He went on to serve as a conservation programs director for Philmont Scout Ranch in New Mexico and then as a lead naturalist at an outdoor education center in California.
 Marcus leads the Anake year program for the Wilderness Awareness School (founded by Jon Young) and is also lead Instructor on their Wolf Tracking Expedition course.